AadityaT123/Codsoft/README.md

 1. General Knowledge
 2. English Quiz
 3. MathsQuiz
-4.Science Quiz
+4. Science Quiz
-Computer Quiz
+5. Computer Quiz

 Each quiz features multiple questions, and users can navigate through questions, submit their answers, and view their scores and correct answers upon completion.

 I created the website with the help of Bootstrap frame work and some React Concepts"